 You also can remove source files, but think twice about this, since source files may be useful to persons using personalized interpreters and variant translators.
-In addition, you can remove files related to optional components of the Icon system that you do not need, and if you are tight on space you may wish to remove documents and the directory containing the programs from the Icon language book.
-See Appendix A, which shows the Icon hierarchy.
+In addition, you can remove files related to optional components of the Icon system that you do not need.
+If you are tight on space, you may wish to remove documents as well.

-3. Configuring Version 7.5 for a New UNIX System
+3. Configuring Version 8 for a New UNIX System

-Version 7.5 of Icon assumes that C ints are 16, 32, or 64 bits long.
-(Icon has not yet been successfully installed on a computer with 64-bit ints.)
-If your system violates this assumption, don't try to go on - but check back with us, since we are may be able to provide some advice on how to proceed.
+Version 8 of Icon assumes that C ints are 16, 32, or 64 bits long.
+If your system violates this assumption, don't try to go on - but check back with us, since we may be able to provide some advice on how to proceed.

-There are eleven steps in installing Icon for a new system:
+There are 13 steps in installing Icon for a new system:

+- 1.\ Build a configuration directory.

+- 2. Edit a configuration file to provide appropriate definitions for your system.

+- 3. Edit Makefile headers.

+- 4.\ Perform the installation as described in Section 2.

+- 5.\ Perform extensive testing.

-- 1.\ Build a configuration directory. - 2.
-Edit a configuration file to provide appropriate definitions for your system. - 3.
-Edit Makefile headers. - 4.\ Perform the installation as described in Section 2. - 5.\ Perform extensive tests. - 6.
-Make any necessary corrections, repeating previous steps as necessary. - [7.]
-Implement and test co-expressions. - [8.]
-Implement and test arithmetic overflow checking. - [9.]
-Implement the personalized interpreter system. - [10.]
-Test the variant translator system. - 11.
-Provide status information in your configuration directory. - 12.
-Send the contents of your configuration directory to the Icon Project so that your configuration can be added to the system there for future availability.
+- [6.]
+Possibly provide assembly-language code for integer overflow checking.

+- [7.]
+Implement and test co-expressions.

+- [8.]
+Install the personalized interpreter system. - [9.]
+Test the variant translator system. - [10.]
+Install and test the memory-monitoring system. - [11.]
+Run benchmarks. - 12.
+Provide status information in your configuration directory. - 13.
+Send the contents of your configuration directory to the Icon Project.